Farkas80/Farkas80/README.md

 Skills: HTML / CSS/ SASS / JAVASCRIPT

-- 🔭 I’m currently working on a wordpress page with PHP.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on open projects.
 - ⚡ Fun fact: I'm currently preparing for the JLPT5 (japanese) test.